charlottecroce/ChamplainTechJournals/net-sec-controls-sec350/osquery_project/README.md

 ## Your team's task
-- Conduct high level research on OSQuery and explain what it does at a high level
+- [RESEARCH:](https://github.com/charlottecroce/ChamplainTechJournals/blob/main/net-sec-controls-sec350/osquery_project/01_research.md) Conduct high level research on OSQuery and explain what it does at a high level
-- Install OSQuery on either web01 (rocky) or wks01 (windows 10)
+- [INSTALLATION:](https://github.com/charlottecroce/ChamplainTechJournals/blob/main/net-sec-controls-sec350/osquery_project/02_install_rocky.md) Install OSQuery on either web01 (rocky) or wks01 (windows 10)
-- Investigate and demonstrate some of the features of the OSQuery client application
+- [CLIENT APP:](https://github.com/charlottecroce/ChamplainTechJournals/blob/main/net-sec-controls-sec350/osquery_project/03_client_app.md) Investigate and demonstrate some of the features of the OSQuery client application
-- Integrate OSQuery with Wazuh
+- [INTEGRATION:](https://github.com/charlottecroce/ChamplainTechJournals/blob/main/net-sec-controls-sec350/osquery_project/04_wazuh_integration.md) Integrate OSQuery with Wazuh
-- Develop an end to end demonstration that shows the triggering of an event that is picked up by OSQuery and how that event eventually makes it to Wazuh.
+- [DEMONSTRATION:](https://github.com/charlottecroce/ChamplainTechJournals/blob/main/net-sec-controls-sec350/osquery_project/05_demonstration.md) Develop an end to end demonstration that shows the triggering of an event that is picked up by OSQuery and how that event eventually makes it to Wazuh.
-- Conclude by discussing any pros and cons of this tool and integration.
+- [PROS AND CONS:](https://github.com/charlottecroce/ChamplainTechJournals/blob/main/net-sec-controls-sec350/osquery_project/06_pros_and_cons.md) Conclude by discussing any pros and cons of this tool and integration.

 **Deliverable 1:** A demonstration video that touches base on all your team tasks.
 Provide a link to a highly professional video that the professor has access to.
 Make sure all team members have a voice.